DrCpp/drmock-generator/CONTRIBUTUNG.md

 ### Licensing

-All contributions will be issued under the GPL 3.0 license.
-All new files must include a REUSE-3.0 compliant GPL 3.0 license stub, including your authorship copyright.
+All contributions to the source code will be issued under the GPL-3.0-or-later license.
+All new files must include a REUSE-3.0 compliant GPL-3.0-or-later license stub, including your authorship copyright.
 See [reuse.software](reuse.software) for details.